Domain Name Transfer Checklist and Guide

 - Unlock your Domain Name: A Domain Name being "unlocked" means that your current registrar will remove any statuses from your domain that would prevent a transfer.
 If you are familiar with WHOIS, you can verify that your domain is unlocked if it has a status of "ok", or so long as a status of neither "clientTransferProhibited" or "pendingDelete" is set for the domain.
 If the domain has a status of "pendingDelete" there is nothing you can do to transfer the domain.

 - Administrative contact email availability: Make sure you have access to the administrative contact email address associated with the domain in WHOIS.
 As detailed below, our system is required to email this address with a link to verify the domain transfer.

 - Remove WHOIS ID Privacy: We typically recommend removing domain WHOIS privacy services prior to transfer.
 This is not always a requirement, but some registrars do not permit transfers if privacy services are used.
 Additionally, some privacy services shield the administrative email addresses associated with the domain in WHOIS, and we therefore cannot complete the step above.
 You can leave the privacy service on for your domain if you are sure that your registrar will still permit the transfer, and you verify that you can receive email addressed to the administrative contact address in WHOIS.

 - EPP transfer code: You must retrieve the EPP transfer authorization code from your Current Registrar in order to transfer your domain.
 The process for obtaining the transfer code will be different for each registrar, but registrars are required to allow you to acquire the code.
-You can still complete your transfer order on our site if you do not have the authorization code at the time the order is placed.
-You will be able to provide the code after placing your order.

 - Other considerations: